Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: LLMs for Token Causality and Causal Judgments

 Using this prompt, we evaluate all 15 example scenarios on two LLMs: gpt-3.5-turbo and GPT-4.
 For example, on this vignette, both LLMs correctly answer that Alice is not a necessary cause; even without her action, the brick wall would have stopped the ball.For evaluating sufficiency, gpt-4 correctly answers that Alice is a sufficient cause of the window being intact, but gpt-3.5-turbo answers incorrectly (see responses in Suppl.~\ref{app:eg-ball-responses}).

-Table~\ref{tab:ac-results} summarizes the results over all vignettes.
+Tables~\ref{tab:ac-results} and~\ref{tab:novel-ac-results} summarize the results over all vignettes.
 We see a significant difference between the accuracy of gpt3.5-turbo and gpt-4, indicating a marked change in ability between the two models. gpt-3.5-turbo fails to capture the nuances of necessity and sufficiency definitions and obtains an accuracy near random guess.
 However, gpt-4 is accurate for most vignette types.
 This is remarkable because the LLM was not explicitly provided definitions of necessary and sufficient causes.
-As with causal discovery, however, the high accuracy also comes with unpredictable failure modes.
+As with the case of causal graph generation, however, the high accuracy also comes with unpredictable failure modes.
 For example, even as gpt-4 use the correct sufficiency principle for most vignettes, on the short circuit vignette (see Table~\ref{tab:eg-vig}), gpt-4 uses only counterfactual dependence principle to answer the question and fails to reason about the sufficieny of cause.
 The input prompt and incorrect response are shown in Suppl.~\ref{app:suf-failure}.

-Since the above vignettes or their variants have been quoted in many publications, there is a concern that LLMs may have memorized them and may not be reasoning about the answers.
+Since the above vignettes or their variants have been quoted in many publications, there is a concern that LLMs may have memorized them and may not be producing new inferences about the answers.
 We therefore report results on the ``lab-vignettes'' dataset, a new dataset we created that adapts the base vignettes to a laboratory setting.
 We do so by keeping the same type of scenario (e.g., short circuit), but changing the situation to that in a laboratory with reagents, test tubes, mixtures and crystals.
 Suppl.~\ref{app:lab-data} provides details on this dataset.
 On this new, unseen dataset, we find a similar pattern when comparing models. gpt-4 obtains significantly higher accuracy than gpt-3.5-turbo.
 While gpt-4 retains its overall accuracy, we find an interesting pattern: for both models, necessity is an easier concept to answer than sufficiency. gpt-4 obtains over 92\% accuracy on deciding necessity of cause compared to 78\% on deciding its sufficiency.
 This may be because necessity always involves comparing the output under a counterfactual world where only the cause is flipped; whereas sufficiency can be nuanced, involving counterfactual flips to all relevant other variables (and deciding what those variables should be).